JanHerca/urantiapedia/output/wikijs/en/Bible/Psalms_of_Solomon.md

 ## Description

+“Psalms of Solomon”

+_From The Forgotten Books of Eden, by Rutherford H. Platt, Jr. [1926]_

 THIS collection of eighteen war songs are the gift of an ancient Semitic writer.
 The original manuscript has perished but fortunately Greek translations have been preserved, and recently a Syriac version of the same songs has turned up and was published in English for the first time in 1909 by Dr. Rendel Harris.

 The date of the writing may be established at the middle of the First Century B. C. because the theme of these songs is that of Pompey's actions in Palestine and his death in Egypt in 48 B. C.